manu-script/molbery/README.rst

 MOLecular Beacons powered by ExonucleaseIII RecYcling.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 `Molbery`_ is a python based tool which identifies 29mer probes with 7 bases in stem, 8 in loop and 7 overhang bases from a fasta sequence.
 This is based on the method developed by Zuo, Xiaolei, et al. [Ref1]_ which descibes an Exo III aided target recycling method for nucleic acid signature amplification.
 It uses the formula suggested by Howley, Peter M., et al. [Ref2]_ for calculation of melting temperature of the probes.
 Other than general criteria like GC content & Tm, there are special considerations in the property of the probe sequence which are reported to be optimal.
-More information will be available after publication of the tool in a scientific journal.

 Features
 --------